My Nursing Story: How it All Began

 I'm still on my career journey.
 I only have one message.
 “There is a future in nursing.”
 There are so many prospects.
 Only you can limit yourself.
 I am so excited at the possibilities. and I hope that you are too.
 And if not, you will get there, trust me.

-Of course, there are still going to be challenges and difficulties, but have it at the back of your mind that the future is bright.
+Of course, we are all still going to be challenges and difficulties, but have it at the back of your mind that the future is bright.

 Moral of this story: